ssokolow/quicktile/docs/commands.rst

 ``monitor-next``
 ^^^^^^^^^^^^^^^^

-Move the active window to the next monitor, according to the :abbr:`WM (Window Manager)`'s internal numbering.
+Move the active window to the next monitor, as defined by the :abbr:`WM (Window Manager)`'s internal numbering.

 .. image:: diagrams/png/monitor-next.png